AndyCryptoDev/fast_wallet/README.md

 ## We give a trial period of 72 hours free of charge

-To grow our team we rent out this bot for: a month, 3 months, half a year and all the time
+To grow our team we rent out this bot for: a month or full version purchase

 Price:
-- 1 month - 59 BUSD
+- 1 month - $149
-- 3 month - 149 BUSD
-- 6 month - 259 BUSD
-- All the time - 500 BUSD
+- full version purchase - $999

 This price includes: 24/7 support and regular updates